Load Cell Technical Information

 In order to give an example of natural frequency reduction as weight is added to the hub, values of natural frequency fp are listed for each load cell for the case when this additional weight Wp is equal to 0.001 P, as illustrated in Figure 1.
 Thus, the 50,000 pound capacity Universal Load Cell with 2-mv/v sensitivity, has a natural frequency of 11,400 cps without and added weights, but this reduced to a natural frequency fp of 2,000 cps when a weight Wp of 50 pounds is added.

-To determine the axial natural frequency fx of any flat load cell system with any other added weight Wp (pounds) while rigidly supported as in Figure 1, the following equation may be used:
+To determine the axial natural frequency fx of any load cell system with any other added weight Wp (pounds) while rigidly supported as in Figure 1, the following equation may be used:

 fx = 3.13[Square Root of (K/(We + Wp))]